Mochitto/100-days-challenge/README.md

 **Today's Progress**: Today I've started playing with APIs!

 **Thoughts:**  I always thought they would be much more complex, but they are pretty understandable!
 The weather forecast program was supposed to be used with Twilio API, but I do not feel comfortable using it, as money is involved in its transactions.
+I've also cleaned up the code of the IIS program from yesterday.

 **Link to works:**
 1. [IIS space station overhead](https://github.com/Mochitto/100-days-challenge/blob/main/24.%20IIS%20space%20station%20and%20sunrise%20API.py)